airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.01_github.md

 ------------------------------------------------------------------------

+> **WARNING!**
+>
-**Destruction of Registers**
+> **Destruction of Registers:**

-When you call a function, you should assume that everything currently in your registers will be wiped out.
-The only register that is guaranteed to be left with the value it started with are *%ebp* and a few others (the Linux C calling convention requires functions to preserve the values of *%ebx*, *%edi*, and *%esi* if they are altered - this is not strictly held during this book because these programs are self-contained and not called by outside functions). *%ebx* also has some other uses in position-independent code, which is not covered in this book. *%eax* is guaranteed to be overwritten with the return value, and the others likely are.
-If there are registers you want to save before calling a function, you need to save them by pushing them on the stack before pushing the function's parameters.
-You can then pop them back off in reverse order after popping off the parameters.
-Even if you know a function does not overwrite a register you should save it, because future versions of that function may.
+>
+> When you call a function, you should assume that everything currently
+> in your registers will be wiped out.
+The only register that is
+> guaranteed to be left with the value it started with are *%ebp* and a
+> few others (the Linux C calling convention requires functions to
+> preserve the values of *%ebx*, *%edi*, and *%esi* if they are altered
+> - this is not strictly held during this book because these programs
+> are self-contained and not called by outside functions). *%ebx* also
+> has some other uses in position-independent code, which is not covered
+> in this book. *%eax* is guaranteed to be overwritten with the return
+> value, and the others likely are.
+If there are registers you want to
+> save before calling a function, you need to save them by pushing them
+> on the stack before pushing the function's parameters.
+You can then
+> pop them back off in reverse order after popping off the parameters.
+> Even if you know a function does not overwrite a register you should
+> save it, because future versions of that function may.
+>

-Other languages' calling convention may be different.
-For example, other calling conventions may place the burden on the function to save any registers it uses.
-Be sure to check to make sure the calling conventions of your languages are compatible before trying to mix languages.
-Or in the case of assembly language, be sure you know how to call the other language's functions.
+> Other languages' calling convention may be different.
+For example,
+> other calling conventions may place the burden on the function to save
+> any registers it uses.
+Be sure to check to make sure the calling
+> conventions of your languages are compatible before trying to mix
+> languages.
+Or in the case of assembly language, be sure you know how
+> to call the other language's functions.

 ------------------------------------------------------------------------

+> **NOTE.**
+>
 > **Extended Specification:** Details of the C language calling
 > convention (also known as the ABI, or Application Binary Interface) is
 > available online.
 We have oversimplified and left out several